Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 ## Usage & files
 To use the software, the following files are to be used:
 - _PrepareInputsFVM.py_: to create the json file with the inputs of the room;
+- _CreateGeoFVM.py_: to convert from obj file to geo file;
 - _CreateMeshFVM.py_: to create the volumetric mesh using Gmsh software;
 - _FVM.py_: it contains the main function run_fvm_sim to run the full simulation and calculate the acoustics parameters in the room.